-- you can’t get any other income support payment.
+To get Special Benefit you must not be eligible for any other income support payment.

-You can claim Special Benefit for a child if any of the following apply:
+You must meet some rules.
+You can claim Special Benefit for a child if all of the following apply:

 - you have custody

-You’re in severe financial hardship if any of the following occurs to you:
+You’re in financial hardship if all of the following apply:

-- you earn less than the highest Special Benefit fortnightly payment
+- your income is less than the Special Benefit fortnightly payment

 To get Special Benefit you’ll need to meet the income and assets test and all eligibility rules.